Enhanced General Education

-The Enhanced General Education program (as updated by the GEC on 9/10/18) is shown below.
+The Enhanced General Education program is shown below.
 The state mandated core forms the bottom of the pyramid and provides the basic knowledge students need to be successful.
 Moving up the pyramid, students take one 3-hour credit course in each of the following areas: Creative Thinking, Information Literacy, Human and Cultural Diversity.
 Moving up to the next level, students take a course in Ethical Reasoning and Civic Engagement.
 Finally, every student's undergraduate experience is completed by taking a High Impact Practice course.
 These could be experiences such as internships, community engaged learning, undergraduate research, education abroad, capstone courses, and collaborative learning.